bgplab/isis/docs/basic/1-simple-ipv4.md

 You should also do basic validation on your device:

-* Inspect IS-IS adjacencies with a command similar to **show isis neighbors**.
-Your router should have level-2 adjacencies with X1 and X2; this is the printout you should get on Arista EOS:
+* Inspect IS-IS adjacencies with a command similar to **show isis neighbors** or **show isis adjacency**.
+Your router should have level-2 adjacencies with X1 and X2; this is the printout you should get on FRRouting:

+IS-IS neighbors (FRRouting)
+{.code-caption}
 ```
-rtr#show isis neighbors

 rtr# show isis neighbor
 Area SomeTag:
   System Id           Interface   L  State        Holdtime SNPA